4 Simple, Meaningful, and Impactful Inquiry Project Ideas for 2021

 The other route students can take is delving into the second part of the problem, which is that the pandemic is encroaching on agricultural production.
 Asking questions such as “how has COVID-19 affected agriculture around the world?” would be a great starting point.
 From there, students could explore the effects on a global scale, or choose one country to focus their research on.
 In the article, the researchers focused on three countries in Africa – Senegal, Ghana, and Zimbabwe – and focused on the food systems there.
 Their research showed the knock-on effect that food insecurity has on communities.
 Moreover, it also exposed the threats that climate change has on communities worldwide.
 Students could imitate this study in their communities or within their school.

-This is the perfect inquiry-based project for students who are interested in the effects of health outbreaks and climate change on our food supply, or who want to delve into a topic that currently has enormous effects on communities worldwide.
+This is the perfect project for students who are interested in the effects of health outbreaks and climate change on our food supply.
+Moreover, students who want to delve into a topic that has enormous effects on communities worldwide would enjoy this.

 3. How can we make our school more inclusive?